openmpf/openmpf.github.io/docs/docs/CPP-Batch-Component-API.md

 ## Detection Component Interface

-The [`MPFDetectionComponent`](#openmpf-detection-component-api) class is the abstract class utilized by all OpenMPF detection components.
+The [`MPFDetectionComponent`](#openmpf-detection-component-api) class is the abstract class utilized by all OpenMPF C++ detection components that perform batch processing.
 This class provides functions for developers to integrate detection logic into OpenMPF.

 [**See the latest source here.**](https://github.com/openmpf/openmpf-cpp-component-sdk/blob/master/detection/api/include/MPFDetectionComponent.h)

->**IMPORTANT:** Each detection component must implement all of the `GetDetections()` functions or extend from a superclass which provides implementations for them (see [convenience adapters](#convenience-adapters)).
+>**IMPORTANT:** Each batch detection component must implement all of the `GetDetections()` functions or extend from a superclass which provides implementations for them (see [convenience adapters](#convenience-adapters)).
 >
 >If your component does not support a particular data type, it should simply:
 >`return MPF_UNSUPPORTED_DATA_TYPE;`